 This interactive curriculum is intended for use in a classroom by an instructor, but can also be used by small groups of students, or by an individual.
 Covered in the curriculum are the 5As (full and modified), as well as Motivational Interviewing, pharmacology, and the nature of addiction.

-- Global Tobacco Control: Learning from the Experts
+- Global Tobacco Control: Online Courses

 - Smoking Cessation: Effective Intervention Strategies

 This course is a collaborative effort of the Morehouse School of Medicine and the Mercer School of Medicine.
 It is intended primarily for medical students, who can register to receive academic curriculum credit.